equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 * [codeanywhere](https://codeanywhere.com/)
 * [koding.com](https://koding.com/)

-| Google "Cloude IDE" and you'll get more
+| Google search for "Cloude IDE" and you'll get more

 Cloud9 and Codeanywhere appeard to me really simillar.
 They have wider range of pricing (therefore you can have a cheeper plan) than